Ha-Tek/Python-projects/README.md

 Let $N=\{1,\ldots,22\}$ be the nodes, and let $P=\{i \in N,j \in N:i \text{ less than } j\}$ be the set of node pairs.
 For $(i,j) \in P$, let binary decision variable $X_{i,j}$ indicate whether $(i,j)$ is an edge.
 For $(i,j) \in P$ and $k \in N \setminus \{i,j\}$, let binary decision variable $Y_{i,j,k}$ indicate whether $k$ is a common neighbor of $i$ and $j$.
 For $(i,j) \in P$ let binary decision variable $SLACK_{i,j}$ be a slack variable.

-- The problem has 5082 variables, 9493 constraints, and 1 objective function (when n=22)
+- The integer program contains 5082 variables, 9493 constraints, and 1 objective function (when n=22)

 To see this, let's count the number of variables and constraints in each part of the problem.